Lucreeper74/Create-Metallurgy/README.md

 </p>

 ## Contribute
 Want to help with translations ?
-Please refer to the Crowdin Project page here [`crowdin.com/project/create-metallurgy`](https://crowdin.com/project/create-metallurgy).
+Please refer to the Crowdin Project page here [`Create: Metallurgy Crowdin`](https://crowdin.com/project/create-metallurgy).
 > [!TIP]
 > If you have never used Crowdin, please refer to their [documentation](https://support.crowdin.com/for-translators/#working-in-the-editor) or ask for help on Discord.